Tang-Moyan/G20_SciCite/README.md

 The sentence "A series of genes (termed exo) involved in succino glycan biosynthesis have been cloned and sequenced (10, 11, 12, 67, 68, 103, 113)." is classified as `background`.

-From this, we can see that `allennlp.run predict` is the final command to test the prediction.
+From this, we can see that `allennlp.run predict` is the final command used to test the classifier model.

 ## Training